Rotary Aviation

 - Preferably do not attack towards friendlies.

-- Chose an appropriate Weapon for the target.
-Conserve heavier more limited weapons for the time they are most beneficial or if you have to refuel soon anyway.
+- Choose an appropriate Weapon for the target.
+Conserve heavier, more limited weapons for the time they are most beneficial or if you have to refuel soon anyway.

 - Overwatch - Circle above the ground teams and scan the area around them.